bendra/bendra.github.io/_posts/2015-12-26-functional-programing-method_chaining.markdown

 My wishlist will never happen.
 Java does not have any facility to add methods to existing classes, and Oracle has an awful habit of making its implementation classes final and/or private so we can't even pretend.
 However the Stream interfaces (including IntStream et. al.) do have some functions that offer a method signature similar to what we want, and since they accept a functional interface as an argument they allow us considerable control over processing.
 We can use these to approximate what we want.

 #Reducing through map()
 The Stream.map() function returns a stream of equal size to the input, with a function applied to each element encountered.
 In an earlier article, we used a map function with some internal state to write a static reductions() function .
-This suggests there could be an alternative approach for our purposes:  re-imagen the reductions() function not as a Static method, but as normal map operation with a stateful mapper function, e.g.:
+This suggests there could be an alternative approach for our purposes:  re-imagen the reductions() function not as a Static method, but as normal map operation with a recursively reducing mapper function, e.g.:
 {% highlight java %}
 int[] input = new int[]{3, 5, 2};
 int[] reductions =